ETS-ReactNative1/xChat/README.md

 - How to use contexts
 - How to work with images and media
 - How do android permissions work
-- How to use GitHub and Git
+- How to use GitHub and Git (In depth)
 - And much more...

 ## App objective